 SDL_GLContext ctx = SDL_GL_CreateContext(window);

-This replaces HGE’s System_Initiate() and gives you a rendering surface.
+That replaces HGE’s System_Initiate() and gives you a surface to draw on.

-This is the bulk of the work.
-For each HGE rendering concept, implement the OpenGL equivalent:
+This is where most of the work lives.
+For each HGE rendering concept, implement the OpenGL equivalent.

 SDL_Event event;